stevecalla/not_wordle_v1/README.md

 ## Overview

-I wanted to re-create Wordle after the New York Times purchased it so I could play more frequently, maintain my history, enhanced functionality and develop my coding experience.
+I wanted to re-create Wordle after the New York Times purchased it so I could play more frequently, maintain my history, enhance functionality and develop my coding experience.

 ## Resources